 10. All activities at stipulated in the itinerary.

 12. All government taxes/levies.

 14. Hike to the top of the falls

 15. Ferry crossing fees

 19. AMREF Medical emergency evacuation insurance

-However, the package excludes: expenses of personal nature like: Visa, drinks, laundry, tips to local guides, telephone, porter fee while trekking, personal insurance, tobacco and any other program not mentioned herein the safari program
+Expenses of personal nature like: Visa, drinks, laundry, tips to local guides, telephone, porter fee while trekking, personal insurance, tobacco and any other program not mentioned herein the safari program.